Skip to content

 • Must uniquely and consistently identify the visitor across devices, access points, and systems.

-• Must not be an externally known property (e.g. email address, username, or social security number), as this could violate the EU GDPR.
+• Must not be directly identifying or an externally known property (e.g. email address, username, or social security number), as this may increase privacy risk and conflict with best practices under applicable privacy legislation.

 • Must be possible to access wherever personalization is applied (e.g. in email platforms for personalized sends).